IsaDonutCat/SeniorSeminar/Pseudo.md

 - There are 5 classrooms per time slot.
 (25 seminars in total).
 Each classroom can hold up to 16 students.
 - Students cannot repeat a session.

+# To-Do next time:
+- **Reorganize the csvs**
+    - Split them into two, one seminar and one student
+    - remove the string seminar choices from the students

+# Planning:
 **Classes:**
 *= Tester*
     - Reads in the files, creates everything in ArrayLists